burtonsamograd/sxc/README.md

 sxc - S-Expression C
 --------------------

-sxc is an an s-expression based language source transpiler for C.  By providing an S-expression based syntax, sxc will attempt to add Lisp-like macro and code generation capabilities to the C language (WIP).
+sxc is an s-expression based language source transpiler for C.  By providing an S-expression based syntax, sxc will attempt to add Lisp-like macro and code generation capabilities to the C language (WIP).